MikeCaldera/Fdiskbatch/README.md

 Ask the user for confirmation
 read -rp "Are you sure you want to delete all partitions on disks listed in the array?
 Type 'yes' or 'no': " confirm

+4) in some cases you must left over zpools in the example below replace Tank with your storage pool name. # zpool status
+5) # zpool destroy -f tank

 MikeinNYC on Proxmox see you there!